 Groceries & Food

-The average individual will spend around $368 per month on food and groceries, or $4,420 per year, according to the BEA.
-This is actually above average for the New England region, which already has some of the highest food costs in the nation.
+The average individual will spend around $370 per month on food and groceries, or $4,443 per year, according to the BEA.
+This is slightly above average for the New England region, which already has some of the highest food costs in the nation.

-Out of all 6 New England States, Vermonters pay the most for food and groceries.
-In fact, Vermont has some of the highest food and beverage costs in the nation, surpassed only by Hawaii and the District of Columbia.
+Out of all 6 New England States, Vermonters pay on the higher end for food and groceries.
+In fact, Vermont has some of the highest food and beverage costs in the nation.

 Of course, food costs can vary widely depending on where you live.
-Burlington, Vermont’s biggest city, actually fell in the middle of the pack for grocery costs when compared to other major New England cities.
+Burlington, Vermont’s biggest city, actually fell in the mid-to-higher end for grocery costs when compared to other major New England cities.

 Vermonters drive fast, and true Vermonters know that the distance between towns isn’t measured in miles, it’s measured in hours.
 So it’s probably a good thing that Vermont’s transportation costs aren’t expensive.
-In fact, US News named Vermont as the 8th cheapest state in the country when it comes to auto insurance.
+In fact, U.S. News named Vermont as the 7th cheapest state in the country when it comes to auto insurance.